itsallcode/openfasttrace-demo/oft-live-demo-medium.md

 ### Controlling the Output
 What if we want to see all specification items in the trace and not only the ones that failed?

+OFT offers the following verbosity levels for the plain text report:

+* Quiet - use exit code for example as build breaker
+* Minimal - outputs "OK" or "FAIL"
+* Summary - one line summary
+* Failures - list of IDs of defect items
+* Failure Summaries - one line summary for every defect item
+* Failure Details - detail information about defect items
+* All - details for all items

 ```bash
 oft trace -v ALL doc src/main/java src/test/java
 ```